pburkard88/DS_BOS_07_Students/KeithWebber/Assignment-1/README.md

       field.pos,
      count(awards.awardID)
    from (
-     select * from AwardsPlayers where awardid = "Triple Crown" ) awards join  (
+     select * from AwardsPlayers
+     where awardid = "Triple Crown"
+   ) awards
+   join  (
-     select  distinct * from  Fielding where pos != 'OF' ) field ON (field.playerID = awards.playerID)
+     select playerid, pos, yearID  from  Fielding
+     where pos != 'OF'
+   ) field ON (field.playerID = awards.playerID)
    WHERE awards.yearID = field.yearID
    AND awards.playerID = field.playerID